Esurielt/spirit-seeker-site/src/site/notes/01 World of Erythea/Faith/Deities/Aresmun.md

 ---

 >[!pf2rule]+ Aresmun the Valiant Guardian
 >The Shield of the Firmament, Aresmun is the god of War and Valor, but also the god of healing and protection.
 He is often portrayed as a veteran warrior in golden armor and silver chain shirt, holding a shield in one hand and a bowl of clean water in the other.
+He is often worshipped among soldiers and doctors.
 >
 > **Titles**  The Shield of the Firmament,The Divine Guardian,The Arbitrator of Atonement
 > **Areas of Concern**  war, strategy, defense, physical prowess, healing